ki-editor/ki-editor/docs/src/normal-mode/selection-modes/native-global/lsp-based.md

 | `R`        | References (include declaration) |
 | `t`        | Type definitions                 |

-In most cases, the Goto selection modes do not make sense in the Local ( current file) context, however `r` and `R` are exceptional, because finding local references are very useful, especially when used in conjunction with Multi-cursor.
+In most cases, the Goto selection modes do not make sense in the Native ( current file) context, however `r` and `R` are exceptional, because finding native references are very useful, especially when used in conjunction with Multi-cursor.